 In pursuit of growth, today's business leaders are exploring a wider range strategic solutions, across the whole continuum from acquisitions to alliances and joint ventures.

-According to a recent Baker & McKenzie survey of 350 CEOs, general counsel, and other C-suite officers, joint ventures are one of the leading types of transactions that companies plan to pursue in the next 12 months.
-A recent Boston Consulting Group study also reveals a growing interest in JVs and alliances.
+According to a Baker McKenzie survey of 350 CEOs, general counsel, and other C-suite officers, joint ventures are one of the leading types of transactions that companies plan to pursue in the next 12 months.
+A Boston Consulting Group study also reveals a growing interest in JVs and alliances.